Nursing - BA, BS

 - Successful completion of 48 semester credits by the end of fall semester sophomore year, including completion of three lab science prerequisites.
 Prerequisite GPA of 3.00 or higher, cumulative GPA of 3.00 or higher.
 Successful completion of prerequisite courses (see application criteria for details).

 - Successful completion of 64 semester credits to begin junior year of major.
 Prerequisite GPA of 3.00 or higher, cumulative GPA of 3.00 or higher.
 Successful completion of required supporting courses (see application criteria for details).

-First-year students who enter St. Catherine University Fall 2018 or later, who have a prerequisite and cumulative GPA of 3.00-3.24, will be offered admission into the nursing major contingent upon the number of positions available.
+First-year students who entered St. Catherine University Fall 2018 or later, who have a prerequisite and cumulative GPA of 3.00-3.24, will be offered admission into the nursing major contingent upon the number of positions available.

 |NURS 2900||Introduction to Professional Nursing Practice 1||4|